SatyajitNayak-Exelixi/HELM/README.md

 ## 16) Closing notes

 This guide gave you the conceptual model, installation steps, a stateless example, and a stateful example (Postgres) with templates and values.
 Use `helm template` and `helm lint` heavily while learning.
 Helm is powerful — start small and iterate.

----

-If you want, I can:

-* Convert the Postgres example into a full downloadable chart `.tgz` for you to install, or
-* Create a simple `nginx-app` chart repo on your machine and show exact commands, or
-* Walk you through deploying this in a live cluster (step-by-step commands you run).

-What would you like next?